DiSRouter: Distributed Self-Routing for LLM Selections

 Table \ref{tab:in_domain_results} presents the performance of \textit{DiSRouter} on in-domain datasets compared to various baselines.
 Across all three scenarios, our method consistently achieves the highest utility, outperforming all baselines.
 Notably, \textit{DiSRouter} reaches at least 74.29\% of the Oracle topline, demonstrating the effectiveness of our distributed routing approach.
 Compared to Naive Baselines, our system is better at balancing performance and cost according to the demands of each scenario.
 Furthermore, our method generally achieves higher accuracy with lower costs than existing Router Baselines.
 A more detailed analysis of why \textit{DiSRouter} routes better is provided in Section \ref{sec:why_disrouter_routes_better}.

-\paragraph{Generalization Analysis} We compare the performance of different baselines and \textit{DiSRouter} on several out-of-domain datasets (Table \ref{tab:out_of_domain_results}).
-For brevity, we present only the \enquote{Balance} scenario with other results presented in Appendix \ref{appendix:ood_dataset_detailed}.
-Our findings indicate that \textit{DiSRouter} exhibits strong generalization capabilities.
-Even on unseen datasets, our model effectively distinguishes whether a query is within its capability, consistently maintaining a robust balance between performance and cost.
+\paragraph{Generalization Analysis} We evaluate the generalization capabilities of \textit{DiSRouter} from three critical dimensions: task domains, model architectures, and task types.
+First, regarding \textbf{task domains}, we compare the performance of different baselines and \textit{DiSRouter} on several out-of-domain datasets (Table \ref{tab:out_of_domain_results}).
+Our findings indicate that \textit{DiSRouter} effectively distinguishes whether a query is within its capability even on unseen datasets (see Appendix \ref{appendix:ood_dataset_detailed} for full results).
+Second, regarding \textbf{model architecture}, we validate our framework on a heterogeneous agent pool comprising diverse LLM families (e.g., Gemma-3 \citep{gemmateam2025gemma3technicalreport}, Phi-4 \citep{abdin2024phi4technicalreport}).
+As detailed in Appendix \ref{sec:appendix_model_families}, results demonstrate that our training pipeline and distributed architecture remain highly effective across different LLM architectures.
+Third, regarding \textbf{task types}, we extend our evaluation to open-ended generative tasks (e.g., text summarization) where correctness is not binary.
+As shown in Appendix \ref{sec:appendix_open-ended}, by adapting the reward formulation to continuous metrics, \textit{DiSRouter} successfully generalizes to these scenarios, distinguishing high-quality generations from low-quality ones.

-\paragraph{Modularity and Flexibility Analysis} The distributed structure of \textit{DiSRouter} inherently offers a \enquote{plug-and-play} modularity.
+\paragraph{Modularity and Flexibility Analysis} The distributed structure of \textit{DiSRouter} inherently offers \enquote{plug-and-play} modularity.